Snergster/virl_packet/README.md

 14. `../terraform/terraform show`  (look for network.0.address )

-15. login with ssh as `root@<network.0.address>`, or just go direct to `http://<network.0.address>` to login to your VIRL server webpage.
+15. login to the remote VIRL server using ssh as `root@<network.0.address>`, or just go direct to `http://<network.0.address>` to login to your VIRL server webpage.

+16. When logged in, to run commands such as 'nova service-list' you need to be operating as the virl user.
+To do this, use the command

+    `su -l virl`

+16. When you're ready to terminate your remote VIRL server instance, on your LOCAL VIRL server, issue the command

-16. `../terraform/terraform destroy` to terminate the server instance
+    `../terraform/terraform destroy`

 To start up again, repeat steps 14, 15, 16.